Cheakamus Lake in Garibaldi Provincial Park

-You can easily manage this road in a car, however carefully and slowly in parts.
-Once you reach the trailhead/parking the entire 7 kilometre trail to the end of the Cheakamus Lake trail has barely any elevation gain.
+You can easily manage this road in a car, however carefully and very slowly in parts.
+Mostly free of snow in 2016 by May 1st, though some vehicles may have difficulty through one large muddy/snowy section.
+Once you reach the trailhead/parking the entire 7 kilometre hiking trail to the end of the maintained Cheakamus Lake trail has barely any elevation gain.
+Just plenty of gradual inclines and declines along the winding route.

 In fact, this makes it one of the few trails in Whistler and Garibaldi Park that can boast that.
 The nearby Garibaldi Lake trail and the Wedgemount Lake trail make you work for the views, however, the Cheakamus Lake trail hardly makes you work at all.